peruvianidol/extra-life-banner/README.md

 Track progress towards you or your team's Extra Life goal and display last three donors.
 For use as an overlay with OBS or other streaming clients.

+All of the required images (SVG), CSS and JS are embedded in the HTML file.

 ##  Usage

 * Clone or download index.html to your local computer.